TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 "Die!", in a maniacal laughter, a pirate slashed her from the right.
 But with a slight movement, Josee evaded.
 Her hands were unfathomably fast as she quickly slashed her sword horizontally, severing the man's head.

 Swiftly, Josee turned around and stabbed her sword towards another pirate.
-Like the winTheir eyes we
+Like the wind, she pulled her blade immediately and dashed to her left, dodging a pirates's saber, causing it to slice the arm of another man.

+"Arghh!!!", shouted the injured pirate.

+"Damn bitch!!"

+Josee dashed quickly, exiting the encirclement while swiftly stabbing her sword, killing two men.

+In a few breathes time, Josee killed four people.

+Their eyes widened at the strenfth and speed she exuded.

+The thin man with a golden cup frowned deeply.

+'Not Good'